 I'm an experienced producer of content for print, radio, television and digital outlets.

 I've produced hundreds of hours of live television for BBC Scotland and BBC ALBA.
 I'm a BBC-trained video journalist.
 I've built and maintained websites for news organisations, community organisations and charities.
 I've been a reporter, an editor, and a sub-editor for newspapers.
 I've produced short films for Oxfam Scotland and Stop Climate Chaos Scotland.
 I've project-managed the creation of web and print communications products.
 I created and implemented the social media strategy for the BBC's Gaelic News Service.

 I've been a reporter in print, radio, television and on digital outlets.

 Throughout my career, I've always tried to find original stories that are important.
 That has involved investigative reporting, using Freedom of Information requests, data journalism, and helping tell the stories of people who have knowledge and experience of the subject I'm looking at.

 I'm particularly interested in how public policy impacts people's lives, and in the links between government and the private sector.
 Some of my stories have directly led to policy changes.

 I write poems in English and Scottish Gaelic and some have appeared in Poetry Scotland, Irish Pages, Northwords Now, An Guth, Gutter, New Writing Scotland and in the collection The Harbour.
 In 2013 my poem 'Lucozade' was shortlisted in the Comórtas Filíochta an Choirnéil Eoghain Uí Néill - the Irish / Scottish Gaelic poetry competition.
 My short novel 'Glainne' was published by Sandstone Press in 2015.
-I'm working on another novel 'Caleidoscòp', thanks to support from Comhairle nan Leabhraichean.
+My second novel 'Cailèideascop' was published by Luath Press in 2017, thanks to support from Comhairle nan Leabhraichean.
 You can read more about my creative writing work here.